MrEricB/dotnetAPI/README.md

 # Company XYZ API

 A .NET API simulating the simple needs of a company.
 CRUD for Employees/Users and Jobs.
 This API is part of a project for school.
 Originally uisng Node.JS, Express, and MySQL.
-Migrated over to use .NET 8 and Microsoft SQL Server
+Migrated over to use .NET 8 and Microsoft SQL Server.

 ## Needed Dependencies